plastrd/Kibrary1/README.md

--->Returns all available books for borrowing.
+--->Returns all available books for borrowing.

   Method: GET